MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

     ** Accessing RESX web resources as a dependency through Client API from within a JS file is supported.

-- **Calculated and rollup fields**: Calculated and rollup fields that are part of rows synced to the client aren't reevaluated by the client.
+- **Calculated and rollup fields** - Calculated and rollup fields that are part of rows synced to the client aren't reevaluated by the client.
 The reevaluation happens on the server when the updated row is synced.

-- **Mapped fields**: When you run an app in offline mode, mapped fields aren’t prepopulated when you create a new record from a table that has fields mapped to another table.
+- **Mapped fields** - When you run an app in offline mode, mapped fields aren’t prepopulated when you create a new record from a table that has fields mapped to another table.

-- **Filter operations**: Not all filter operations are supported in offline mode.
+- **Filter operations** - Not all filter operations are supported in offline mode.
 For a full list of supported operators, see [Supported Filter Operations Per Attribute Type in Mobile Offline using FetchXML](/power-apps/developer/model-driven-apps/clientapi/reference/xrm-webapi/retrievemultiplerecords#supported-filter-operations-per-attribute-type-in-mobile-offline-using-fetchxml).

-- **Appointments**: Appointments can be created or updated in Dataverse, but they aren't sent to recipients with server-side synchronization.
+- **Appointments** - Appointments can be created or updated in Dataverse, but they aren't sent to recipients with server-side synchronization.
 For more information, see [Appointment table/entity reference](../developer/data-platform/reference/entities/appointment.md) and [Server-side synchronization tables](../developer/data-platform/server-side-synchronization-entities.md).

 ## Tips